Liberty vs. UMass NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

+- Liberty's games this season have gone over 56.5 points three of seven times.

-- Liberty and its opponents have gone over the current 57.5-point total in three of seven games this season.
+- UMass and its opponents have combined to score more than 56.5 points in four of seven games this season.

-- Saturday's over/under is 8.4 points higher than the combined 49.1 PPG average of the two teams.

-- The 61.9 points per game these two squads have surrendered to opponents this season are 4.4 more than the 57.5 total in this contest.
+- The two teams combine to average 49.1 points per game, 7.4 less than the over/under in this contest.

+- This contest's total is 5.4 points fewer than the 61.9 these two squads combine to give up per game in 2021.

-- The Flames and their opponents score an average of 56.3 points per game, 1.2 fewer than Saturday's total.
+- The average total in Flames games this season is 56.3, 0.2 points fewer than Saturday's over/under of 56.5 .

-- The 57.5-point total for this game is 0.8 points below the 58.3 points per game average total in Minutemen games this season.
+- The 56.5-point over/under for this game is 1.8 points below the 58.3 points per game average total in Minutemen games this season.

 Liberty Stats and Trends